laconiajs/website/docs/introduction/core-concepts.md

 1. **Laconia Handler** is the Laconia's implementation of the **Handler** that we have written above.
 It does a little bit more than that of course.
 2. Laconia encourages you to design your application's ports first.
-This means the it's likely that you will need to create your own **Primary Adapters** and **Secondary Adapters**.
+This means that it's quite likely that you will need to create your own **Primary Adapters** and **Secondary Adapters**.
 Laconia also provides some built-in adapters that you can use if it matches your ports.